ismasan/faraday_throttler/README.md

 redis_lock = FaradayThrottler::RedisLock.new(redis)

 # Cache entries will be available for 1 hour
-redis_lock = FaradayThrottler::RedisCache.new(redis: redis, ttl: 3600)
+redis_cache = FaradayThrottler::RedisCache.new(redis: redis, ttl: 3600)

 client = Faraday.new(:url => 'https://my.api.com') do |c|
  c.use(